vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 Rewards will not be paid to a validator if the multisig control is incorrectly configured or outdated and leads to that validator having a zero-score.
 Read more in [multisig score](#multisig-score).

 ## Validator metric-based rewards
-There may be extra rewards to consensus and standby validators, if the rewards are funded.
+There may be extra rewards to consensus and standby validators, if the [rewards](../trading-on-vega/fees-rewards.md#how-to-fund-rewards) are funded.
 These rewards are based on validators' ranking scores.

 A share of these rewards also goes to the validator's nominators, just as standard staking rewards do.

-### Maximum payout
-The metric-based rewards for validators are capped, with a maximum per public key, per epoch.
-This max is set through a network parameter: <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.maxPayoutPerParticipant" />.
-If it's set to 0, there is no maximum.